VASCAR: History

-Technical Specifics
+Technical details

 VASCAR relies on the accuracy of the patrol vehicle's speedometer drive (generally located within the vehicle transmission) for determining the distance traveled, using an odometer within the VASCAR system itself.
 Recently purchased law enforcement vehicles generally have electronic speedometers, and a sensor wire is connected to the speed-sensor feed wire to count the pulses from the drive.
 Older vehicles, with cable-driven speedometers, are connected to the VASCAR unit with a mechanical-optical adapter that attaches to the cable.
 Pulses are counted the same way for both input methods.

 The time and distance registers are completely separate from each other, and each is controlled by a toggle switch operated by the traffic officer.
 To clock the patrol vehicle's speed (for instance, when the speed is matched with the violator's vehicle), both switches are operated simultaneously.
 Most often, however, the TIME toggle is activated when the violator's vehicle passes an identifiable landmark (such as a signpost), and the DISTANCE toggle is activated when the patrol vehicle passes the same landmark.
 When the violator passes a second landmark, the timer is stopped, and when the patrol vehicle passes that landmark, the distance measurement stops.
 These two values are then compared by the digital computer, which displays the average speed over that distance.

 Early VASCAR units were made up of three parts.
 The main computer section was a box that was installed in a trunk or under a seat, the odometer drive was installed under the vehicle dashboard, and the control unit was mounted in a convenient operating location.
 Later systems combined the control and computer sections into a single unit and replaced the earlier Nixie tube displays with LEDs.

 Some VASCAR systems have included the ability to set a specific distance, allowing a traffic officer to avoid having to measure each time that stretch of road was checked.
 It is also possible to retain an earlier measurement, to be used with multiple vehicles (for instance, when spending a morning enforcing speed in a school zone).
 Until a new distance is put into the system memory, all speeds will be calculated based on the previous distance information.